-For Great Britain and the European market we supply exchange axles or rebuild the customer's own differential.
+We supply exchange axles or rebuild the customer's own differential.

 In nearly every case we have new pinion bearing housings machined that are much more robust and stronger than the original items.
-These give the bearings better support and, with the addition of other modifications to the axle, enable us to offer a warranty far exceeding that offered by the original maker.
+These give the bearings better support and, with the addition of other modifications to the axle, enable us to offer a warranty far exceeding that offered by the original manufacturer.

 Absolute silence and smoothness is our aim.
 In this respect we have developed our own setting tooling for checking and setting dimensions.
 These enable us to have confidence that the hypoid gears are operating in exactly the position that they should when the axle is hot and running at speed.

 We do not just replace the hypoid gears, we check and reset every adjustable component on the axles to reduce backlash to a minimum.

 We use either cyanide or electric hardening, according to the component.
 Certain parts are nickel plated and de-stressed, including all our nuts and bolts, with the exception of parts that are new and are cadmium plated.
 All axle drive flanges are machined to square off the drive face and adapt the flange to take a modern oil seal.
 Finally the axle is subjected to an inverted 24 hour oil leakage test and then the assembly is painted one coat black, the side plates having been painted before assembly.